SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             block-populate=false
             # Log when blocks are placed by players and tracked
             block-tracking=false
+            # Log when chunks are queued to be unloaded by the chunk garbage collector.
+            chunk-gc-queue-unload=false
             # Log when chunks are loaded
             chunk-load=false
             # Log when chunks are unloaded